Texthead1/Heartbreaker-Buckshot-RAM/README.md

 Both of the dumps present here contain no signatures.
 The second dump takes advantage of a odd oversight in the Alchemy toolset Skylanders games when it comes to the Skylander loading routine.
 If a certain byte in the tag header is non-0, it is possible to load a Skylander previously stored in RAM, but only if that previous Skylander occupied the same figure index on the Portal of Power.

+More information in regards to this specific byte can be found [here](https://github.com/Texthead1/Runes/blob/master/Docs/SkylanderFormat.md#error-byte).

 ## Usage
 ### Actual Hardware
 #### Step 1